Romea/romea-ros2-localisation-msgs/README.md

 ## License

 This project is released under the Apache License 2.0.
+See the `LICENSE` file for details.

 ## Authors

-This package was developed by Jean Laneurit.
+This package was developed by **Jean Laneurit**.